 The persecution in Pakistan against Christians has continued to worsen.
 Violence against Christians has come in the form of church bombings, accusations of blasphemy, kidnappings, and forced conversions - to name a few (United States Commission on International Religious Freedom, 2014).
 Pakistan has blasphemy laws that decree it a crime punishable by imprisonment for defiling a place of worship, insulting religious beliefs, or disturbing a religious assembly.

 The blasphemy laws were expanded in the 1980’s to include the willful desecration of the Koran as an act punishable by death for.
-Religious minorities have been wrongfully accused of blasphemy and ended up being killed, which spurred human rights movements to amend the laws, but with no avail (“What are Pakistan’s”, 2014).
+Religious minorities have been wrongfully accused of blasphemy and ended up being killed, which spurred human rights movements to amend the laws, but with no avail (“What are Pakistani’s”, 2014).
 Seeking peace after being persecuted in Pakistan, the asylum seekers end up being re-persecuted in Thailand.

 Immigration Detention